 When it comes to travel, most people focus on their destination, what they should pack and how much fun they are going to have while away on vacay.
 Then there is me.
 When traveling the biggest question that comes to my mind is, “What the heck am I going to eat while away?!”

 Earlier this month, I was posted up in a hotel for one week as I covered Expo West and was challenged to channel my creative culinary side in order to maintain my healthy lifestyle.
-Here’s how I lived in a hotel for one week and still maintained my whole foods diet.
+Here’s how I lived in a hotel for one week and still learned how to eat healthy while staying in a hotel.
 All you need is a microwave and one (or two) Target runs.

 What to do before you travel

 Before you venture on your next vacation, I recommend doing a few things prior to heading to the airport: